Linking the Baby Signs® Program and Literacy Development

 And how does the Baby Signs® Program help develop phonemic awareness?
 One of the most popular ways that parents teach signs is through rhymes and songs, like “Twinkle Twinkle,” “Itsy, Bitsy Spider,” and the many songs and rhymes created specifically for the Baby Signs® Program.
 These rhymes and the rhythm that we expose children to while we are singing and signing help children develop this crucial emergent literacy skill.

-And, if you’re interested in learning more about early literacy, here are some good sources of additional information:
+If you’re interested in learning more about early literacy, here are trusted sources for additional information: